tebelorg/Tump/README.md

 # TA.Dump
 TA.Dump is a dummy repository for experimenting with random stuff.
-Examples of stuff you'll find here are automation scripts for Deliveroo, Twitter, Singapore weather forecast, SimilarWeb data acquisition, etc.
+You'll find stuff like automation scripts for Deliveroo, Twitter, Singapore weather forecast, SimilarWeb data acquisition, etc.